What Hosanna! is doing to care for the community...

 These resources are available for you:

-The Clay County Health Center provides the most local information and recommendations.
+The Clay County Health Center provides the most local information and recommendations for many of us.

-Find Clay County's complete set of reporting and resources on their web page.
+Find Clay County's complete set of resources on their COVID-19 web page.

 The Department COVID-19 24-hour hotline is 877-435-8411.